KOTOEWai/JavaScripts/README.md

 JavaScript **expressions** are pieces of code that produce a value.
 They are the building blocks of statements and logic in JavaScript.

-This README covers all major types of expressions with clear explanations and examples.

 ---